miroslavchakarov/smart-messroom-gui/README.md

 Update: It can now show not only raw values but also the values converted in grams and kilograms!

-Update 14.04.: It can now show the quantity of food taken from the weight scale.
+Update 14.04: It can now show the quantity of food taken from the weight scale.

+Update 18.04: We now have a GUI!

 The near-future goals for the Smart Messroom are (TODO):